-- B. The testing frequency shall comply with IQAC Manual Section 4the Contracting Agency requirements or the Special Provisions. - C. Prior to mix design approval, the Contracting Agency reserves the right to verify the mix design test results, using the sources and proportions of materials as indicated by the mix design. - D. The mix design submittal shall include the information indicated in the concrete design report form on the IQAC Manual Section 2 website.
+- B. The testing frequency shall comply with the Contracting Agency requirements or the Special Provisions. - C. Prior to mix design approval, the Contracting Agency reserves the right to verify the mix design test results, using the sources and proportions of materials as indicated by the mix design. - D. The mix design submittal shall include the information indicated in the concrete design report form on the IQAC website.
+For mobile mix trucks, the design shall include the model of the mixer with serial number.
+Each truck shall have a mix design.